Internship Opportunity: Oral History Management at Archives of American Art, Smithsonian Institution

 · Encoding oral history transcripts for AAA's Website

 Time Commitment: 20- 40 hours per week for approximately 10 weeks.
-Can begin immediately.
+Can begin immediately or in the spring.

 · Previous library or archival experience preferred